01 of 07

 04 of 07

-Several different insects and arachnids are natural predators of spider mites.
+To control them, try biological methods.
+Several insects and arachnids are natural predators of spider mites.
 Encourage these helpers by limiting the use of chemicals in the garden.
 Natural predators of spider tree mites include:

 Continue to 5 of 7 below.